blankworker1/ALLOCATE/NARRATIVE.md

 This is consumption.

-Energy works the same way.mOnce it’s used, it’s history.
+Energy works the same way.
+Once it’s used, it’s history.

 ### 4. Transform